Tourism Ireland promotes Northern Ireland at 2016 Stone Mountain Highland Games

-Representatives of the Ulster Historical Foundation, the Ulster-Scots Agency, the Belfast Tattoo and Causeway Coast Rentals travelled to Georgia in the United States, to join Tourism Ireland for this year’s Stone Mountain Highland Games.
-Tourism Ireland also invited Stonewall Folk Group, from Co Armagh, to entertain visitors to the Games.
+Representatives of the Ulster Historical Foundation, the Ulster-Scots Agency, National Museums Northern Ireland and the Belfast Tattoo travelled to Georgia in the United States, to join Tourism Ireland for this year’s Stone Mountain Highland Games.

-Now in its 43rd year, the Stone Mountain Highland Games is an annual event which takes place in Stone Mountain Park, north-east of Atlanta in Georgia.
-Attracting almost 80,000 visitors of Scots-Irish and Scots descent during the two-day festival, the games are an ideal opportunity for Tourism Ireland to highlight Northern Ireland as a wonderful holiday destination.
+Now in its 44th year, the Stone Mountain Highland Games is an annual event which takes place in Stone Mountain Park, north-east of Atlanta in Georgia.
+Attracting almost 80,000 visitors of Scots-Irish and Scots descent during the three-day festival, the games are an ideal opportunity for Tourism Ireland to highlight Northern Ireland as a wonderful holiday destination.

 Notes To Editors